 Instead, she spent her time with Steven Cohen, a harsh critic of interfaith marriage and disgraced sociologist who has been accused of sexual harassment in the workplace.
-These accusations led to his resignation at Stanford University in 2018, and many Jewish organizations have discredited his contributions to Jewish thought.
+These accusations led to his resignation as a professor at Hebrew Union College Jewish Institute of Religion in 2018, where he admitted his misconduct.
+Some activists and academics have discredited his contributions to Jewish thought.

 For those of us who spend our careers working against this hurtful narrative that our interfaith marriages are going to be the downfall of a people, watching Becky take Cohen’s opinion as fact was deeply disturbing.

 While Becky discovers her own Jewish identity in Jerusalem, she says she doesn’t like how she feels boxed in to an “either/or” situation when people ask if she keeps kosher, or if she is shomer Shabbat (keeps the Sabbath).
 She just wants to be able to be Jewish the way that works for her, without judgement.

 Becky, I feel the same way.
 I want to be able to honor my Jewish identity and my passion for my culture and heritage without having to choose “either/or.”
 Either I have a husband who supports me, who learns alongside me, and who happens to not be Jewish, OR I let down Jews around the world?
 That doesn’t seem fair to me.
 Either Gal and Justin have a healthy relationship where they push each other, support one another and grow together or they disappoint the Jewish community?
 Who says it has to be “either/or,” anyway?
 Only you can know what’s truly best for you.